Gouthambalaji03/Online-Assessment-Platform-Backend/Readme.md

 Database configuration is handled in `Database/dbConfig.js`.
 Ensure your MongoDB instance is running and the `MONGO_URI` in `.env` is correctly set.

 ### Email Configuration
-Email functionality is optional.
-If you don't configure SMTP settings, email-related features will be disabled.
+Email functionality is optional and uses Brevo (formerly Sendinblue) API.
+If you don't configure `BREVO_KEY` and `BREVO_MAIL` in your `.env` file, email-related features will be disabled.
 The mailer utility is located in `Utils/mailer.js`.
+You can get your Brevo API key from [Brevo Dashboard](https://app.brevo.com/).

+### Role Registration
+To register users with `admin` or `proctor` roles, you need to provide the corresponding secret codes (`ADMIN_SECRET_CODE` and `PROCTOR_SECRET_CODE`) during registration.
+These should be kept secure and only shared with authorized personnel.

 ### Middleware
 Authentication and authorization middleware is located in `Middleware/Middleware.js`.
 This includes: